myrahmoun/handbook/kempner_computing_handbook/s5_ai_scaling_and_engineering/experiment_management/wandb_sweeps.md

 ```

 ## ResNet-50 Classification Example
-In order to cover the W&B sweep feature, we will go over an example from this [GitHub repository](https://github.com/KempnerInstitute/optimizing-ml-workflow/tree/main/workshop_exercises/wandb_sweep), which was presented during *"Optimizing ML Workflows on an AI Cluster"* workshop.
+In order to cover the W&B sweep feature, we will go over an example from this [GitHub repository](https://github.com/KempnerInstitute/optimizing-ml-workflow/tree/main/workshop_exercises/wandb_sweep), which is part of *"Optimizing ML Workflows on an AI Cluster"* workshop.
 This example demonstrates a simple classification task on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset using the [ResNet-50](https://arxiv.org/abs/1512.03385) model.

 Below is a directory-style tree view of the files used in this example, along with brief explanations for each file: